 Below I'll describe the current state of the program as drafted.
 I have placed a description of its components into a GitHub respository, making it easy for anyone to examine and suggest edits, though you don't have to use GitHub to participate.
 (Git is a means for version control created by Linus Torvalds in 2005 for software development.
 It was so effective for software, it has since been used by writers for complex projects involving multiple contributors, where the need to track changes is essential.)

-Of course, you can contribute ideas, comments and suggested changes without using GitHub simply by using e-mail or the forum on this site.
-But if you're comfortable using GitHub, that will expedite development, particularly if you are an attorney willing to help draft legislation.
+Of course, you can contribute ideas, comments and suggested changes without using GitHub simply by using e-mail or the forum.
+But if you're comfortable using GitHub, you will have full access to all files resources to expedite development; this is of particularly value if you are an attorney willing to help draft legislation.
 (I'm not an attorney and while I've made a lay effort to adapt existing legislation for this, I'm sure it must seem pretty pathetic to an attorney experienced with crafting legislation.
 Please help(!) by helping to draft legislation to bring this program to reality.

-While this program was created with the California legislature in mind, community association citizens and professionals and legislators across the country can participate here in crafting a program that can be adapted for other states.
-(Why not?!
-If your state requires an adjustment to accommodate a particularly law, just label your changes particular to that state.)
+While this program originally was created with the California legislature in mind, community association professionals, directors, members and legislators in any state can participate here in crafting a program that can be adapted for any state.
+(If your state requires an adjustment to accommodate a particularly law, just label your changes particular to that state.)

 The program would not be compulsory.
 Community associations may continue to operate as they have without fear of a requirement that might discourage prospective volunteers.
 However, for those associations that encourage their directors to become certified, benefits await...